-Director Compensation for the Fiscal Year Ended September 30, 2019
+Director Compensation for the Fiscal Year Ended September 30, 2020

 All non-employee directors receive several different elements of compensation for serving on our Board of Directors.
 The Corporate Governance and Compensation Committee makes recommendations to our Board of Directors regarding director compensation.
-Director compensation was determined based on a benchmarking study prepared by Aon, the Committee's independent compensation consultant.
+Director compensation was determined based upon a benchmarking study prepared by Aon, the Committee's independent compensation consultant.

-Effective January 1, 2019, all non-employee directors receive an annual retainer of \$90,000.
+All non-employee directors receive an annual retainer of \$90,000.
 The chairman of the Audit Committee receives an additional annual retainer of \$20,000 and the chairman of the Corporate Governance and Compensation Committee receives an additional annual retainer of \$15,000.
 The Lead Director receives an additional annual retainer of \$25,000.

 In addition to cash compensation, all non-employee directors receive an annual grant in the form of RSUs valued at approximately \$150,000 (or \$250,000 for the non-employee Chairman of the Board) on the date of grant, rounded to the nearest 100 RSUs.
 All awards fully vest on the first anniversary of the date of grant.
 In addition, all awards fully vest at the director's disability or death.
+Directors may elect to defer settlement of RSUs until separation from service beginning with grants made in 2020.

 We also pay the premiums on directors' and officers' liability and travel accident insurance policies insuring directors.
-We reimburse directors for their reasonable expenses incurred in connection with Board meetings.
+We reimburse directors for their reasonable expenses incurred in connection with attending Board meetings.

 Under our Deferred Compensation Plan for Non-Management Directors, any non-employee director may elect to defer, with certain limitations, his or her retainer.
 Deferred compensation may be notionally invested in Post common stock equivalents or in a number of mutual funds operated by The Vanguard Group Inc. with a variety of investment strategies and objectives.
-Deferrals in our common stock equivalents receive a 33 1⁄2% Company matching contribution.
-Balances are paid upon leaving the Board of Directors, generally in cash, in one of three ways: (1) lump sum payout; (2) five-year installments or (3) ten-year installments.
+Deferrals in our common stock equivalents receive a 33 \(^{1}/3\)% Company matching contribution, also credited in Post common stock equivalents.
+Balances are paid upon leaving the Board of Directors, generally in cash, in one of three ways:

+(1) lump sum payout; (2) five-year installments or (3) ten-year installments.